Which honey to choose for yourself? Nutritional values of different types of honey

 • Enzymes: Bee enzymes break down sucrose into fructose and glucose and contribute to the unique taste and aroma.

-• Phytochemicals and antioxidants: The polyphenols, flavonoids, and organic acids in honey help boost the immune system and have anti-inflammatory and antibacterial properties.
+• Antioxidants: The polyphenols, flavonoids, and organic acids in honey help strengthen the immune system and have anti-inflammatory and antibacterial properties.

 2. Nutritional values of different types of honey